a-dma/a-dma.github.io/aboutsite.md

 ## Start with a strip

-To get a Klein bottle you have to start with M&ouml;bius strip.
+To get a Klein bottle you have to start with a M&ouml;bius strip.
 This is another very interesting surface.
 To obtain one simply cut a strip of paper, twist one end by 180 degrees and join it with the opposite end. ![M&obius strip](/assets/images/moebius.png){:.center-image} If